LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/DialogFlow.md

 indicator:
 ---

-The following documentation outlines the specific bot related config needed to meet the standards used in the Bot Connector specifically for Google Dialogflow v1.
+The following documentation outlines the configuration for the connector and how to implement functions specifically for **Google Dialogflow Version 1**.

+{: .important}
+Google has deprecated Dialogflow **Version 1** and customers should move to Version 2 if they have not already planned to do so by October 2019

 ### Bot Configuration